Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 One of our favorite magical details can be found in each popcorn cart.
 Each Disneyland popcorn cart has a different character “making” the popcorn.
 Outside the Haunted mansion, a ghoul is running the popcorn machine, and a yeti can be found doing the same job outside of the Matterhorn.

-Disney World and Disneyland have recently developed a cult following for their popcorn, well popcorn buckets in fact.
+Disney World and Disneyland have recently developed a cult following for their popcorn buckets, in fact.
 The buckets are intricate, some have lights, some have working wheels, and some would never even be useful at holding popcorn, but all Disney fans still have to have them.
 You can learn more here.

 Walkup Dining

-Advanced dining reservations can be hard to score in Disneyland and California Adventure, as there are not many sit down places.
-But, there is another way to score a table.
+Advanced dining reservations can be hard to score in Disneyland and California Adventure, as there are not many table service restaurants.
+But, there is another way to score a table for some restaurants.

 In the Disneyland App, you can join the walkup list for many of the restaurants, from anywhere in the park.
 You will then get a notification that your table is ready, and you will have ten minutes to arrive.